kali/kali.github.io/_posts/2014-09-03-Playing-with-Rust-part-2.md

 The step() method appears twice, so does get_mut() inside step().
 I assume the various method inlining is confusing the profiler, so I guess my next step would be to go check out the LLVM IR to see what is generated, but... not today.

+Bottom line is, Instruments profiling helped me go from four times as slow as C to two times.